candidtim/f2-commander/README.md

  - focus on the **tasks** for file manipulation
  - discoverability of file systems (making file systems easy to navigate)
  - discoverability of the tool itself (making it easy and evident to use)
+ - the software should be easy to adapt, shape and extend

 Features: